vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Vāma Ś, were composed, acc. raiba śānti 757-760; perform - to such Puranas as Kūrma, ed eren now on completion of

-Padma, Viṣṇu by Siva and 60 years in the month and on Viṣnı for deluding ungodly Nakṣatra of birth, 767-8; people and the asoras, 974-75, procedure of 758-60.
+Padma, Viṣṇu by Śiva and 60 years in the month and on Viṣnı for deluding ungodly Nakṣatra of birth, 767-8; people and the asoras, 974-75, procedure of 758-60.
 977-8; such as Nyāya, Vaise Sasyotsava (festival on ready

 ṣika, Pāśupata, Sāðkhya, decla. crops ) 445. - red to be tāmasa by Padma Batacandi-pātha and Sahasret